restarian/restarian/batten/README.md

 # Batten Suite
 ## Restarian Technology

 ### The batten suite is a collection of javascript centric libraries aimed at application development.
-Projects labeled with the *Batten Suite* carry a **Unlicensed** copyright which has **All Rights Reserved**.
+Projects labeled with the *Batten Suite* carry an **Unlicensed** copyright which is **All Rights Reserved**.
 Any technologies and works need to be explicitly sub-licensed before usage.

 ___